Invasion Quartet

-Invasion Quartet is a 1961 British World War II comedy-drama film that was publicised as a parody of The Guns of Navarone.
-It was directed by Jay Lewis and starred Bill Travers and Spike Milligan.
+Invasion Quartet is a 1961 British World War II comedy-drama film directed by Jay Lewis and starring Bill Travers and Spike Milligan.
+The screenplay was by Jack Trevor Story and John Briley based on a story by Norman Collins.

 Plot

-Two wounded officers, one British and one French are deemed unfit and surplus to requirements.
+Two wounded officers, one British and one French, are deemed unfit and surplus to requirements.
 They abscond from their hospital and, together with an explosives expert suffering from mental illness, and a Colonel, thought too old to serve in the Army, make their way to France to destroy a long range German artillery piece.

-The plot has similarities to the exploits of Commando Sgt Peter King and Pte Leslie Cuthbertson.